 To ensure that ATMs do not go out of service because they run out of cash, we collaborate with security companies to analyze the operating status of each ATM separately.
 We efficiently schedule and manage cash replenishment in accordance with usage patterns, minimizing the number and duration of outages.
-This collaboration with security
+This collaboration with security companies enables Seven Bank's ATMs to maintain 99.98% uptime.
+We are also considering using AI to make more sophisticated forecasts of cash demands.

+companies enables Seven Bank's ATMs to maintain 99.98% uptime.
+We are also considering using AI to make more sophisticated forecasts of cash demands.
 Our call centers also monitor our ATMs 24 hours a day, 365 days a year, and remotely recover out-of-service ATMs.
 If remote recovery of an ATM is not possible, the call center dispatches members of a security company and works with the partner company to quickly restore the ATM.